JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 2. Choose **Kotlin Multiplatform** in the list on the left.
 3. Set the name, location, and other base attributes of the project as needed.
-4. We recommend selecting a version of [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) (JBR) as the JDK for your project because it provides important fixes, in particular improving the compatibility of desktop KMP apps.
+4. We recommend selecting a version of [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) (JBR) as the JDK for your project, as it provides important fixes, particularly for improving the compatibility of desktop KMP apps.
    Relevant versions of JBR are included in every IntelliJ IDEA distribution, so no additional setup is required.
 5. Choose platforms that you would like to see as part of the project: